 Remember baby and child equipment may be limited or need pre-booking

 Set on a steep hill in quiet Cihangir - a charmingly gentrified residential neighbourhood off the tourist track - but close to the action of European Beyoglu.
 Once you’ve arrived, you’ll get a pocket-sized brochure with a map and detailed directions to the hotel in Turkish for taxi drivers.
-The nearest metro station is Tophane, a 5-minute-walk from the hotel and the nearest subway station is Taksim Square, a 12-minute-walk from the hotel.
+The nearest tram station is Tophane, a 5-minute-walk from the hotel and the nearest subway station is Taksim Square, a 12-minute-walk from the hotel.

 From the Airport

 It’s a 45-minute taxi ride from Istanbul Airport to Beyoglu, though the journey can grow rapidly during rush hour.
 The hotel can arrange a transfer.
 If you are driving, the hotel can pay for parking in a nearby car park.
 See Rates.